Symplectic realizations of holomorphic Poisson manifolds: Lie bialgebroids and Poisson groupoids

-Lie bialgebroids are a certain class of Lie algebroids $A$ for which the dual vector bundle $A^*$ also admits a compatible Lie algebroid structure.
-In order to define the compatibility condition, recall the \emph{Lie algebroid coboundary} of $A$ is the operator $d : \Gamma(\wedge^k A^*) \to \Gamma(\wedge^{k+1} A^*)$ defined by
+Recall that Lie bialgebroids are a certain class of Lie algebroids $A$ for which the dual vector bundle $A^*$ also admits a compatible Lie algebroid structure.
+In order to define the compatibility condition, recall that the \emph{\Liealgebroid} of the Lie algebroid $A$ is the operator $d : \Gamma(\wedge^k A^*) \to \Gamma(\wedge^{k+1} A^*)$ defined by